thewarpaint/releases-email/README.md

     $ py.test test
     ```

-4. Or run the program (inside a git repo):
+4. Or run the program.
+Inside a git repo:

     ```
     $ export MANODERECHA_USER=<your manoderecha user>